 - Natural gas is used to operate compressors to move natural gas in pipelines.
-Compressed natural gas and liquefied natural gas, is used in cars, buses, trucks, and ships.
+Compressed natural gas and liquefied natural gas are used in cars, buses, trucks, and ships.
 Most of the vehicles that use natural gas are in government and private vehicle fleets.

 - Propane (a hydrocarbon gas liquid) is used in cars, buses, and trucks.
 Most of the vehicles that use propane are in government and private vehicle fleets.

 - Electricity is used by public mass transit systems and by electric vehicles.

-Petroleum is the main source of energy for transportation
+Petroleum is the main U.S. transportation energy source

-In 2021, petroleum products accounted for about 90% of the total U.S. transportation sector energy use.
+In 2022, petroleum products accounted for about 90% of total U.S. transportation sector energy use.
 Biofuels contributed about 6%, most of which were blended with petroleum fuels (gasoline, diesel fuel, and jet fuel).
-Natural gas accounted for about 4%, most of which was used in natural gas pipeline compressors.
-Electricity use by mass transit systems provided less than 1% of total energy consumption by the transportation sector.
+Natural gas accounted for about 5%, and nearly all was used as a fuel for natural gas pipeline compressors.
+Electricity use by mass transit systems was less than 1% of total energy consumption by the transportation sector.
 Electricity use for charging electric vehicles was relatively small in 2022 but is expected to increase.2

 Gasoline is the dominant U.S. transportation fuel

 Biofuels are added to petroleum fuels

-Ethanol and biodiesel were actually some of the first fuels for automobiles but were replaced by gasoline and diesel fuel made from crude oil by the early 1900's.
+Ethanol and biodiesel were some of the first automobile fuels, but they were replaced by gasoline and diesel fuel made from crude oil by the early 1900's.
 Today, most of the motor gasoline sold in the United States contains up to 10% ethanol by volume.
-Most of biodiesel and renewable diesel fuel consumption is in blends with petroleum diesel.
-In 2021, total biofuels consumption accounted for about 5% of total U.S. transportation sector energy consumption, with ethanol's share at about 4%, and the combined percentage share of biodiesel, renewable diesel, and other biofuels was about 1%.1
+Most biodiesel and renewable diesel fuel is blended with petroleum diesel.
+In 2022, total biofuels consumption accounted for about 6% of total U.S. transportation sector energy consumption.
+Ethanol's share was about 4%, and the share of biodiesel, renewable diesel, and other biofuels combinded was about 2%.1